S.O.I.D.s International

 Aren't interior design and interior decorating the same thing? --Name Withheld

 Even asking a question like that can be dangerous!
 Never, EVER make the mistake of confusing interior design with interior decorating, or divorce may not be far behind.
 Interior Design is the art and science of designing the interiors of buildings.
-The exact definition of Interior Decorating is vague, but it has something to do with pillows.
+The exact definition of Interior Decorating is vague, but we think it has something to do with pillows.

 Why does my spouse refer to rooms as "spaces"? --Mystified in MN